Daily Health, Teas, Fish Oils & EFAs, Multivitamins/Minerals, Minerals, Herbs, Fiber & Digestion, Calcium, Amino Acids

-Alvita Cranberry Tea is made with premium-quality, organic cranberry fruit, and produces a rich ruby color with a tart fruity flavor and aroma.
+Alvita Pau d’Arco Tea is made with premium-quality, wild-crafted Pau d’Arco inner bark, and produces a pleasant, mild, and not surprisingly, woodsy flavor and aroma.

 Place one tea bag in a cup and add 8 oz of boiling water.
 Cover and steep for 15 minutes.
 Gently squeeze tea bag and remove.